Rolleston, New Zealand: Road

 State Highway 1 passes through Rolleston on its route between Christchurch and Timaru.
 In September 2020, the extension of the Christchurch Southern Motorway was completed, connecting Rolleston and Addington at Brougham Street.
 This has significantly improved commuting times to Christchurch.

 A two-lane overbridge has been proposed to connect residential areas of Rolleston to the industrial zone (Izone), crossing SH 1 from Rolleston Drive to Hoskyns Road.
 Construction is expected to commence in 2024 and be completed in late 2027.
 The project is expected to cost of $125 million.

+Cycling

+There are several cycling-friendly routes available with another under construction.
+Christchurch City Council major cycleway routes programme includes the South Express route, leading from Hagley Park, through Riccarton, Hei Hei and Islington to Templeton where it transitions to Selwyn District Council.
+From there, the route follows an off-road shared path and a quiet Manion Road until crossing State Highway 1 at Weedons Ross Road overbridge.
+The last mile is a sealed shared pathway and some further quiet urban streets.

+Cycling between Rolleston and Lincoln follows a sealed shared path that runs beside "Lincoln Rolleston Road" and Boundary Road.

+Air

+The nearest major airport is Christchurch Airport, 21 km northeast of Rolleston.
+The town is under the approach to runway 02 at Christchurch Airport, and the airport's 50 dBA noise contour extends into eastern Rolleston, which has limited development in these areas.

 Government

 Rolleston is part of the Selwyn electorate.
 The Selwyn District Council is responsible for providing local government services to Rolleston.
 The Selwyn District Council is based in Rolleston at 2 Norman Kirk Drive.

 Prison

 Rolleston Prison is located just west of the town, housing up to 260 minimum to medium security male prisoners.

 Military

 Burnham Military Camp is located about 3 kilometres west from the town centre.
 Burnham was a major staging post for the NZDF and overseas military forces during the Christchurch Earthquakes.